H-1B: What you need to know about Donald Trump’s executive order suspending US work visas till 2021

 What does the new executive order do?

-Beginning June 24 until the end of the year, the United States has now suspended all new applicants on a number of employment visas, including the coveted H-1B for highly skilled workers, among others.
+Beginning June 24 until the end of the year, the United States has now suspended a number of employment visas, including the coveted H-1B for highly skilled workers, among others.

 That means no new H-1B visas will be issued at least until the end of 2020.